 - Survival rates are often measured with very specific benchmarks – including one-year survival, three-year survival and five-year survival.
 However, these terms don’t mean that the patients only survived for the noted amount of time; patients who achieve one-year survival often go on to live for many more years.

-If you have questions about the lung cancer survival rate, call 1-888-MOFFITT, or use our new patient registration form to schedule an appointment with one of our oncologists specializing in lung cancer.
+If you have questions about the lung cancer survival rate, call 1-888-663-3488, or use our new patient registration form to schedule an appointment with one of our oncologists specializing in lung cancer.
 We’re proud to offer the fastest turnaround rate among cancer hospitals across the country—when you reach out to us, we’ll connect you to a cancer expert as soon as possible.